kriszyp/alkali-todo/README.md

 This is the TodoMVC app written with [Alkali](https://github.com/kriszyp/alkali).
 This is a good example of how to build reactive UI with Alkali and leverage its features.
 I've included a short walk through to see how this works.

+## Performance

+Also checkout the [todomvc performance comparison](https://github.com/kriszyp/todomvc-perf-comparison/), to see alkali's speed in handling todomvc.

 # Installation
 To run this, do a `bower install`.
 To recompile, you will need to do an `npm install` too, to install webpack.